nr282/predictgas_api/README.md

 ## Why are Spectral Technologies' Forecasts better?

-Spectral Technologies discovered and solved the "Weather Aggregation" problem, making our techniques/forecasts significantly better, yielding 50k per annum in savings.
-The thoery that allowed us to solve said problem is attached in the white paper called: "Residential Commercial Modelling of Natural Gas Consumption"
+Spectral Technologies discovered and solved the "Weather Aggregation" problem, making our techniques/forecasts significantly better.
+The theory that allowed us to solve said problem is attached in the white paper called: "Residential Commercial Modelling of Natural Gas Consumption"

 ## PredictGas ROI

-PredictGas saves the Natural Gas Trader on average 50k as PredictGas increases informational efficiency.
+PredictGas leverages weather data much more effectively.